French beef producers cheer chance for return to China

 Beef is rapidly becoming more common on Chinese tables as the middle class expands, with imported meat particularly prized.

-"Excellent news for France's beef producers, who consider the potential of the Chinese market a strategic opportunity," the Interbev producers' association said in a statement yesterday.
+"Excellent news for France's beef producers, who consider the potential of the Chinese market a strategic opportunity," the Interbev producers' association said in a statement.

 Its president, Dominique Langlois, is part of the delegation of about 50 business leaders who joined Macron for his trip.